benfaerber/find_ext/README.md

 # find_ext_quick
 Quickly determine the most common file extension in a folder, used for a ZSH plugin.
+This allows for all sorts of cool features like generic "run" and "test" commands that work for any programming language.

 ## Install:
 `cargo install --path .`